gpaulissen/bml-converter/README.md

 $ pip install -r requirements.txt
 ```

-First please note that the dollar sign is the prmpt sign and not a character you have to type.
+First please note that the dollar sign is the prompt sign and not a character you have to type.
 Next, please do move into src first, since the root also contains a (different) `requirements.txt`.

 You may need to use pip3 instead of pip if pip does not point to a Python 3 installation.